-College Level Examination Program (CLEP): Students may earn up to 18 semester hours of college credit by making satisfactory scores on the Subject Examinations of the College Level Examination Program (CLEP).
 To earn CLEP credit a student must earn a score of 50 or above.
-Students who earn a score of 50 or above on the College Composition Subject Examination must also write an essay which will be graded by the English Department.
+Students earning a score of 50 or above on the College Composition Subject Examination must also write an essay, which will be graded by the English Department.
 The English Department must approve and "pass" the essay before credit for College Composition will be awarded.
 CLEP credit is not awarded for any science-related course that has laboratory requirements.
 A student may not attempt a CLEP examination for a course in a field in which credit has been earned for a more advanced course.
 No examination may be repeated in an attempt to receive credit.
-Hours earned by examination are recorded on a student's permanent record with the notation "credit by examination" and the course name and number.
+Hours earned by examination are recorded on a student's permanent record with the notation "credit by examination" with the course name and number.
 Grades are not given; therefore, credit by examination does not affect a student's grade point average.

 Departmental examinations are available in certain subject areas not included as a part of the College Level Examination Program.
 An example of a departmental examination is the First-Aid examination.
 Permission must be granted by the Vice President for Academic Affairs for a student to attempt a departmental examination.
 The Vice President for Academic Affairs along with the Division Chair and faculty members of the respective subject area will grade and review the examination to determine if the student meets the competencies and course knowledge to be granted credit for the course.